karenhlai/Trendr/README.md

 <h3>UI/UX</h3>
 The goal is to pixel perfectly replicate Tumblr's website

 - The landing page, where users will sign up or sign in, will showcase majority of this app's design implementation - animation and functionality wise.
+It will contain section scrolling, and navigation buttons that will direct user to a specific section upon clicking.
+A user can sign in or sign up on the first or last sections.
+- Upon signing in or signing up, the user's dashboard will render with posts created by themselves, other users they are following, as well as recommended posts(coming soon!).
+Posts will render according based on chronological order, starting with the newest post on top.
+Only 8 posts will render at a time, meaning when users have scrolled past 75% of post content, another 8 posts will render following the current 8 posts.
+- Upon creating or editing a post, an appropiate modal will render based on the type of action the user has chosen, i.e. a 'create text' modal will differ from the 'create photo' modal.

+Self notes for README completion:
+- Update functionality (based upon stuff I've completed thus far)
+- Integrate tech tools used under Implentation Methods and Tech section
+- Provide code snippets in Code Highlights (gif screenshot)
 -